Research Triangle Park, North Carolina

 Estimated Personnel: 1,981 persons

-This consolidated laboratory and office complex, which was fully occupied in January 2003, houses the Office of Research and Development, the Office of Air Quality Planning and Standards, and the Office of Administration and Resources Management.
+This consolidated laboratory and office complex, which was fully occupied in January 2003, houses some of EPA’s employees from the Office of Research and Development, the Office of Air Quality Planning and Standards, and the Office of Administration and Resources Management.

 In addition to this facility, EPA occupies several other buildings in the Research Triangle Park (RTP) area, including:

-- Marshall Gray received a fiscal year (FY) 2010 Carbon Cutter Award for providing valuable information about EPA’s tools and processes for inventorying chemicals used for laboratory research and development.
+- Marshall Gray received a fiscal year (FY) 2010 Carbon Cutter Award for providing valuable information about EPA’s tools and processes for an inventory of chemicals used for laboratory research and development.
 With this information, EPA was able to accurately quantify the portion of EPA’s greenhouse gas (GHG) emissions from laboratory chemicals and refrigerants.

 - Greg Eades received an FY 2010 Reporter of the Year Award for consistently submitting timely, accurate invoice packages and reporting forms and being attentive to any necessary follow-up items.